aspose-tex/Aspose.TeX-API-References/english/java/com.aspose.tex/texinputstream/_index.md

 ---
 title: TeXInputStream
 second_title: Aspose.TeX for Java API Reference
-description: The class that encapsulates TeX specific features of stream reading.
+description: The class that encapsulates TeX specific features of stream reading and associates the stream with its name.
 type: docs
-weight: 38
+weight: 39
 url: /java/com.aspose.tex/texinputstream/
 ---
 **Inheritance:**